Financial-Times/ftdomdelegate/README.md

 * Android Browser on Android 2 +
 * PlayBook OS 1 +

-When combined with a good [event listener polyfill](https://github.com/jonathantneal/EventListener) the library can be used in ie8 for events that bubble natively.
+When combined with a good [event listener polyfill](https://github.com/jonathantneal/EventListener) the library can be used in Internet Explorer 8 for events that bubble natively.

 ## Installation ##